navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 - Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
   - Yes, I was able to answer how members and casuals use the service differently, based on seasonal, time, ride length and day of the week.
-- What story does your data tell?
-  -
 - Who is your audience?
 What is the best way to communicate with them?
-  - The key audience here is the executive team, as they will be deciding on whether the marketing strategy moves ahead.
+  - The key audience here is the executive team, as they will be choosing the right marketing strategy.
 - Can data visualization help you share your findings?
-  - Data visualization will definitely help me share my findings, as there is just to much information and not enough time to explain the whole thing in text or table.
+  - Data visualization will definitely help me share my findings, It helps put forward insights in an easy to understand format, and provides clarity for the stakeholders.

 #### Deliverable: Visualizations and Key Findings: